 What Else Do Employees Expect?

 Respect, trust, positive social interaction, opportunities to contribute, and purposeful work are all part of a solid foundation your employees expect you to provide.
-It's a great place to build from, and to build truly magnificent culture, it's You know what else employees expect?
-Autonomy and recognition.
+It's a great place to build from, and to build truly magnificent culture, it's necessary to introduce autonomy and recognition.

-Autonomy: employees want to be in control over their work.
+Employees want to have control of their work.
 They want to be able to decide when, where, and how their work gets done.
 They hate being micromanaged.
 TINYpulse's Dora Wang recently wrote this about micromanaging employees:

 "When you've hired someone to do a job, you've effectively stated that you trust them to get it done in your stead.
 So let them.
 Make sure they have all the training they need and let them know they can come to you with any questions, but don't insult them by trying to do their job for them."